MCI: Multi-Channel Imager on the Chinese Space Station Survey Telescope: Key Design Features of MCI

 \subsection{Sensitivity and Exposure Time Calculator}

-Currently, the total throughput of the CSST-MCI is not measured yet but estimated by multiplying the throughput of the primary optical system and that of the MCI instrument.
-Because of the extra optical system inside MCI, the total throughput of CSST-MCI is about 3/4 of that of CSST-SC, averaged over the whole wavelength coverage.
-Despite that, the system throughput of MCI is comparable to that of the HST cameras, which are shown in Fig. \ref{fig:throughputs}.
-Note that in each channel of MCI the throughput is the multiplication of reflecting coefficients on that light path.
+Currently, the total throughput of the CSST-MCI is not measured yet but estimated by multiplying the throughput of the primary optical system and that of the MCI instrument. {In each channel of MCI the throughput is the multiplication of reflecting coefficients on that light path. } Because of the extra optical system inside MCI, the total throughput of CSST-MCI is about 3/4 of that of CSST-SC, averaged over the whole wavelength coverage. {Note that this is a preliminary estimate prior to the full system measurement.} Despite that, the system throughput of MCI is comparable to that of the HST cameras, which are shown in Fig. \ref{fig:throughputs}.
 Direct measurements of the total throughputs will be done with the flight model in about one year.

-We have developed an exposure-time calculator (ETC) for MCI which is located on the Chinese Virtual Observatory website ({\hyperlink{https://nadc.china-vo.org/csst-bp/etc-ms/etc-mci.jsp}{https://nadc.china-vo.org/csst-bp/etc-ms/etc-mci.jsp}}).
+We have developed an exposure-time calculator (ETC) for MCI which is located on the Chinese Virtual Observatory website \footnote{MCI ETC link: \url{https://nadc.china-vo.org/csst-bp/etc-ms/etc-mci.jsp}} .
 The MCI ETC is designed to provide quantitative estimates of exposure time, signal-to-noise ratio (SNR), and limiting magnitude for specific observational targets, taking into account the optical performance of the CSST telescope and the hardware properties of the MCI module.

 The ETC supports both point sources and extended sources.
 Extended sources are modeled with parameterized profiles, including uniform disk, Sersic, and Gaussian morphologies.
 For spectral inputs, the tool accommodates stellar model spectra \citep{2003IAUS..210P.A20C}, representative galaxy spectra, blackbody spectra, as well as user-defined spectra.
 The sky background model follows the background curves adopted in the HST ACS exposure time calculator \citep{2012acsi.book...12U}.
 Over the CSST wavelength range, the dominant contribution of the sky comes from the zodiacal light and the airglow.
 In addition, an extinction model is applied, allowing extinction to be estimated either from the Galactic dust map \citep{1998ApJ...500..525S} in a specified direction or from user-defined extinction coefficients.